glassroom/heinsen_attention/README.md

 A: Yes, the quadratic-cost formulation is expressible as a special case of linear attention.
 Initially we thought otherwise, but we were wrong!
 See shaochenze's comment [here](https://github.com/glassroom/heinsen_attention/issues/1).

+*Q: "How can I help?"

+A: Glad you asked!
+Write code that addresses the two [self-imposed limitations](#important-limitations) of our implementation with efficiency and numerical stability.
+Implement our method in other software frameworks (e.g., JAX, TensorFlow) and languages (e.g., Julia, Mojo).

 ## Installation and Usage

 Download or copy a single file to your project directory: [heinsen_attention.py](heinsen_attention.py).